-The American Academy of Pediatrics (AAP) and the Measles & Rubella Initiative (M&RI) launched “Ivy + Bean versus The Measles” today to reach thousands of children and parents across the United States through their pediatricians.
+The American Academy of Pediatrics (AAP) and the Measles & Rubella Partnership (M&RP) launched “Ivy + Bean versus The Measles” today to reach thousands of children and parents across the United States through their pediatricians.

 The campaign launches today at the AAP National Conference and Exhibition in San Diego.